 Yes.

-In severe cases preeclampsia can affect all the organs of the body, including the brain, causing strokes and seizures, kidney failure, liver failure, hypercoagulability, etc.
+In severe cases preeclampsia can affect all organs in the body, including the brain, causing strokes, seizures, kidney failure, liver failure, hypercoagulability, and more.

 How does preeclampsia affect the fetus?